 Participation is mandatory for diplomates who want to maintain their certification.
 Certificates are valid for 10 years, through December 31 of the tenth year following certification.
-Thus, a diplomate certified on January 20, 1998, must complete MOC requirements by December 31, 2008.
+Thus, a diplomate certified on January 20, 1998, must complete Maintenance of Certification (MOC) requirements by December 31, 2008.

-Time-limited certificates will expire if MOC program requirements are not met by their expiration date.
+Time-limited certificates will expire if Maintenance of Certification (MOC) program requirements are not met by their expiration date.
 At that time, inquiries at the board office about a surgeon’s status will be answered by stating the date of his or her original certificate and its expiration date and advising the surgeon is no longer a diplomate of the ABHRS.

-A surgeon whose certificate has expired because he/she simply did not apply to the MOC program may apply at any time.
-There is no time limit on regaining certification status through MOC.
-Once a former diplomate completes all components including passing the MOC examination, he or she will regain certification status.
+A surgeon whose certificate has expired because he/she simply did not apply to the Maintenance of Certification (MOC) program may apply at any time.
+There is no time limit on regaining certification status through Maintenance of Certification (MOC).
+Once a former diplomate completes all components including passing the Maintenance of Certification (MOC) examination, he or she will regain certification status.

-A surgeon whose certificate has expired because he/she failed to meet MOC requirements may continue efforts to meet those requirements.
-If the diplomate fails the re-certification examination there is no limit on the number of times the re-examination exam may be repeated, however after the 3rd exam attempt the diplomate we need to submit an updated MOC application with all required documentation from the MOC Checklist.
+A surgeon whose certificate has expired because he/she failed to meet Maintenance of Certification (MOC) requirements may continue efforts to meet those requirements.
+If the diplomate fails the re-certification examination there is no limit on the number of times the re-certification exam may be repeated, however after the 3rd exam attempt the diplomate will need to submit an updated Maintenance of Certification (MOC) application with all required documentation from the Maintenance of Certification (MOC) Checklist.

-Yes, MOC certificates will be good for a 10 year period, from the date the current certificate expires until December 31 in the 10th year to follow – except that if a surgeon holding a time-limited certificate completes MOC requirements two years or more in advance of his or her original certificate’s expiration date, the new MOC certificate will be valid for 10 years from the date the MOC program is completed.
+Yes, Maintenance of Certification (MOC) certificates will be good for a 10 year period, from the date the current certificate expires until December 31 in the 10th year to follow – except that if a surgeon holding a time-limited certificate completes Maintenance of Certification (MOC) requirements two years or more in advance of his or her original certificate’s expiration date, the new Maintenance of Certification (MOC) certificate will be valid for 10 years from the date the Maintenance of Certification (MOC) program is completed.

 Professional standing will be assessed in a number of ways, including: